ngworker/ngworker/packages/spectacular/README.md

 The feature testing API helps configure the Angular testing module to test an Angulare feature module.
-It contains a few companion services that wraps Angular's built-in navigation services, but adjust to the Angulare feature module under test.
+It contains a few companion services that wraps Angular's built-in navigation services, but adjust to the Angular feature module under test.

 #### Public API